Instructions on how to submit Lab 1: Please download all the required files from the lab1 github repo.

 ...

-Answer the following questions:
+Answer the following questions in the gradescope assignment:

 1. When you restart the server (kill the running server and run make run-server again), what happens to subsequent client lookups (get operations)?
 How does the client know that the server restarted?